Third summer session begins

 This advanced screenwriting course focuses on plotting strategies and characterization that will help build the second act of a screenplay.
 Additional attention will be paid to treatments, storyboarding, step outlines and pitching.
 International film and less traditional narrative styles in screenwriting will be explored.
 The course will culminate in the completion of the first half of an original screenplay (approximately 50 pages).
 Prerequisite: CRW 201

-An introduction to the fundamentals of digital video production.
+An introduction to the fundamentals of film production.

 In addition, students interested in film will find the following courses of interest: